cosmos/cosmos-sdk/docs/concepts/simulation.md

 - Export the app state at the height were the failure was found.
 You can do this by passing the `-ExportStatePath` flag to the simulator.
 - Use `-Verbose` logs.
 They could give you a better hint on all the operations involved.

 - Reduce the simulation `-Period`.
-This will run the invariants checks more frecuently.
+This will run the invariants checks more frequently.
 - Print all the invariants at once with `-PrintAllInvariants`.
 - Try using another `-Seed`.
 If it can reproduce the same error and if it fails sooner you will spend less time running the simulations.
 - Reduce the `-NumBlocks` .
 How's the app state at the height previous to the failure?